gnzng/xaspy/README.md

 # xaspy
 [in beta and development phase]

-Xray Absorption :spy:

-Small module for doing xray absorption spectroscopy analysis using python.
+Small module for doing xray absorption spectroscopy analysis and pre evaluation on beam time using python.
 More detailed information will follow soon.

 ## installation